Radial patient prep

 Enough pressure to not bleed but not so much to stop flow

-•Pull sheath out 1-2 cm.
+Pull sheath out 1-2 cm.

-•usually, a few mm higher up the arm than the skin puncture site
+Press on the sheath to assess where the arteriotomy is - usually, a few mm higher up the arm than the skin puncture site

-•Place unfolded 4x4 gauze under the sheath to keep things clean
+Place unfolded 4x4 gauze under the sheath to keep things clean.

-•Place the TR band so the green dot lines up with arteriotomy
+Place the TR band so the green dot lines up with arteriotomy

-•Be ready to add another 2 ml air once the sheath comes out fully if there’s any bleeding (I start with 15 ml in syringe, some do 20 ml)
+Be ready to add another 2 ml air once the sheath comes out fully if there’s any bleeding (I start with 15 ml in syringe, some do 20 ml)

-•If no bleeding, slowly remove 1 cc of air, usually 9-11 ml needed.
+If no bleeding, slowly remove 1 cc of air, usually 9-11 ml needed.

-•Almost never less than 8 or more than 13 – Let MD know
+Almost never less than 8 or more than 13 – Let MD know

-•Check for palpable pulse beyond the TR band/Good wave form on index pulse-ox
+Check for palpable pulse beyond the TR band/Good wave form on index pulse-ox

 TR band Removal

-Leave TR band on for 1 hour
+Leave TR band on for 1 hour diagnostic, leave for 2 hours if on any antiplatelet or anticoagulant

-Remove 2 ml of air, 1 ml at a time for 15-30 seconds assessing for any bleeding
+Remove 2-3 ml of air, 1 ml at a time for 15-30 seconds assessing for any bleeding

 If any bleeding add back the air 1ml at a time and wait 30 minutes